resilient-http/resilient.js/README.md

 Resilient is a resource-oriented HTTP client, which could be ideal for RESTful Web services

 - **servers** `array` - A list of valid URIs of servers to reach for the given service.
 Default `null`.
 It's recommended you use discovery servers instead
-- **refresh** `number` - Servers list expiration time to live in miliseconds.
-Default `60` seconds.
-Once the time expired, will try to discovery it from discovery servers
 - **retry** `number` - Number of times to retry if all requests failed.
 Default `0`
 - **retryWait** `number` - Number of milisenconds to wait before retry.
 Default to `1000`
-- **updateOnRetry** `boolean` - Force to update service servers from discovery servers on each retry attempt.
-Recommended.
-You must define the discovery servers to use this feature.
+- **discoverBeforeRetry** `boolean` - Force to refresh service servers list from asking for discovery servers on each retry attempt.
+You must define the discovery servers in order to use this feature.
 Default `true`

 Specific shared configuration options for the HTTP client for final service requests